Creating cost-effective solutions... Keeping you on the road...

 AAV - Auxiliary Air Valve; a valve which controls idle air and affected by water temperature,

-or a valve which momentarily increases the idle during startup
+or a valve which momentarily increases the idle during startup and actuated by vacuum

 ABD - Automatic Brake Differential; an electronic control system for traction control which prevents